md-sakibislam/RestaurantManagementSystem/README.md

 cd RestaurantManagementSystem

-Usage
-[Provide a brief guide on how to use the application.
-You can include screenshots or GIFs if you wish.]

 Admin/Staff: Log in with administrative credentials to manage menus, process orders, and handle reservations.

 Customer: Browse the menu, place orders, and make table reservations.